Springe zum Seiteninhalt

 NAT originates both scientifically and clinically in the groundbreaking principles of Narrative Exposure Therapy (NET).

-The aim of NAT is to reduce, stone-by-stone, the individual building block that has formed through experiences of violence, abuse, neglect, severe stress, and social pain – often beginning in childhood and continuing throughout life – through the process of narrative biography work.
+The aim of NAT is to reduce, stone-by-stone, the individual building block that has formed through experiences of violence, abuse, neglect, severe stress, and social pain – often beginning in childhood and continuing throughout life – through the process of Narrative Biography Work.
+The outcome of successful NAT work is prevention of psychological and somatic ill-health and strengthening of effective self-efficacy.

 NAT sessions: Four steps

 Do you need help?
-And if "yes":
+And if 'yes': What type of help?

-How heavy is the backpack of your experiences? - Laying the Lifeline:
+What happened to you in life?
+How heavy is the backpack of your experiences?

 Let us talk about these most important experiences of your life.
+I will document and acknowledge your testimony.

-NAT can be integrated both in population-based service provision, within e.g. a public mental health system, as a low-threshold, stepped-care intervention, or individually applied in psycho-social case work.
+NAT enables clients to achieve biographical integration and radical acceptance of past life events.
+NAT can be integrated both in population-based service provision, within e.g. a public mental health system, as a stepped-care intervention, or individually applied in psycho-social case work and in private practice.

 Especially social peers, but also non-specialist providers from diverse health and social fields as well as individuals from the legal and educational sectors, and community helpers are invited to learn and offer NAT in their respective contexts.